-Just over 4,000 practising solicitors and 400 head offices are based in Wales (this is an estimate figure due to cross-border working).
+Just over 4,000 practising solicitors and just under 400 head offices are based in Wales (this is an estimated figure due to cross-border working).
 This is around 4% of all law firm head offices.
-Around one-quarter of Wales-based firms and practising certificate holders are in Cardiff.
+Around one-quarter of Wales-based firms and 40% of Wales-based practising certificate holders are in Cardiff.

 Wales-based law firms continued to thrive.
-Their turnover came to £442m in 2020/21, up £45m compared with five years ago.
+Their turnover came to £480m in 2021/22, up £100m compared with six years ago.

-In 2020 and as part of our major IT programme, we now issue all our practising certificates in both Welsh and English as a matter of course, making sure we treat both languages equally and that solicitors do not have to request a certificate in Welsh or answer a question on whether they speak Welsh.
+In 2020 and as part of our major IT programme, we now issue all our practising certificates in both Welsh and English as a matter of course.
+This is to make sure we treat both languages equally and that solicitors do not have to request a certificate in Welsh or answer a question on whether they speak Welsh.